Before We Opened the Door

 Land Lost

 There is a certain kind of silence that is not empty.
-It doesn’t feel like absence.
 It feels like a room holding its breath.

 The house stands near water.
 A river that keeps moving even when people don’t.
-The seasons do what they have always done — spring arrives with soft impatience, summer comes loud, autumn smells like smoke and leaves, winter presses the world into stillness.
+The seasons do what they have always done — spring arrives softly, summer comes loud, autumn smells like smoke and leaves, winter presses the world into stillness.

-From the road, it looks like a normal place.
-A roof, a gate, windows that reflect the sky.
-But if you stand long enough, you begin to notice the details that tell the truth: a garden that grows without permission, steps that are used less often, a mailbox that receives more air than paper.
+From the road, it looks ordinary: roof, gate, windows reflecting sky.
+But stand there long enough and the details begin to tell the truth.
+A garden grows without permission.
+Steps are used less often.
+A mailbox receives more air than paper.

 In another era, this was a gathering place.
 Children ran near the river.
 On summer nights, smoke rose from charcoal and laughter rose higher.
-In that time, the house was not a project.
-It was a reason.
+Then people left — not dramatically, just gradually, as life offered paths elsewhere.

 So the house changed category.
 It stopped being a listing.
 It became a family affair.